biru-ka2/adult-data-/README.md

-# adult-data-
+# adult-data and using pyton panda
-jupyter adult file data preparation and preprocessing
+jupyter notebook use adult file data preparation and preprocessing